Acceleration for Polyak-{\L}ojasiewicz Functions with a Gradient Aiming Condition: Acceleration under Strong Quasar-Convexity: Hidden Pitfalls

-\textbf{The Optimal Choice of Parameters \:} For many function classes, there exists a natural notion of optimal parameters.
+\paragraph{The Optimal Choice of Parameters} For many function classes, there exists a natural notion of optimal parameters.
 For instance, if $f \in \pl$ for a range of constants $\mu>0$, the tighter class to describe $f$ is $\plf{\hat{\mu}}$ with $\hat \mu$ the largest admissible value.
 Accordingly, the rates reported in Table~\ref{table:sc_sqc_rates} are maximized by choosing $\mu = \hat \mu$.
 In contrast, because of the double parameterization, there is no canonical way to choose among all admissible pairs $(\tau,\mu)$ an optimal one for a function in $\sqc$.
 Choosing the largest admissible $\tau$ and then the largest admissible $\mu$ leads to a different parameter pair than optimizing in the reverse order, see Appendix~\ref{app:choice_param_sqc}.
-Critically, the parameter pair that maximizes a given convergence rate depends on the algorithm or dynamic under consideration, as illustrated in Figure~\ref{fig:sqc_flaws}.
+More critically, for a given function $f$, among the admissible pair $(\tau,\mu)$ ensuring $f \in \sqc$, the one that maximizes a given convergence rate depends on the algorithm or dynamic under consideration, as illustrated in \cref{fig:sqc_flaws}.
 As a consequence, statements of the form \emph{“the rates of \eqref{eq:gf} and \eqref{eq:nmo} scale as $\tau\mu$ and $\tau\sqrt{\mu}$”} without clarifying how the parameters are chosen may result in misleading comparisons.